wpi-pw/acf-wpi/readme.txt

 == Frequently Asked Questions ==

-= Where can I find ACF Plus documentation and user guides? =
+= Where can I find ACF Wpi documentation and user guides? =

-For help setting up and configuring ACF Plus please refer to our [user guide](https://acf.plus/getting-started/)
+For help setting up and configuring ACF Wpi please refer to our [user guide](https://acf.wpi.pw/getting-started/)

 == Screenshots ==